HubbeKing/selfhost-services/README.md

     - Required packages are installed - `containerd.io`, `kubeadm`, `kubelet`, and `kubectl`
     - Project Calico is installed as a CNI plugin, see `core/calico.yaml`
     - Kernel source address verification is enabled by the `init-scripts/install-prereqs.sh` script
-    - Note that the master node is not un-tainted, and thus no user pods are scheduled on master by default
+    - Note that the control plane nodes are not un-tainted, and thus no user pods are scheduled on them by default
+    - Note that control plane nodes also have the `node.kubernetes.io/exclude-from-external-load-balancers` label, which must be removed for MetalLB to work with user pods on them.
 5. (optional) Add additional control-plane nodes with `init-scripts/kubeadm-join-controlplane.sh <node_user>@<node_address>`
     - `<node_user>` must be able to SSH to the node, and have `sudo` access
     - Same inital setup is performed as on first node